jaylogue/pdp-1105-console-usb-adapter/README.md

 The paper tape reader mode in the Console Adapter is controlled using the virtual RTS signal from the USB host.
 Under normal circumstances (e.g. when using a terminal program on the USB host) the host asserts the virtual RTS signal over the USB connection to the Console Adapter indicating it has data to send.
 When Console Adapter sees this signal, it operates in normal (non-paper tape reader) mode.

 If the host *de-asserts* RTS, the Console Adapter switches into paper tape reader mode.
 In this mode, characters received from the USB host are buffered in the Console Adapter until the PDP-11 asserts the "READER RUN" signal.
-Each time "READER RUN" is asserted, the Console Adapter feeds one character into the hardware UART attached to the PDP and waits for "READER RUN" to be assered again.
+Each time "READER RUN" is asserted, the Console Adapter feeds one character into the hardware UART attached to the PDP and waits for "READER RUN" to be asserted again.
 Characters flowing the other direction (from the PDP to the USB host) are unaffected.

 Technically the PDP-11 has two "READER RUN" lines (+ and -) which are intended to be used in a 20ma current loop circuit.
 However, the positive side of the signal ("READER RUN +") is driven with a simple PNP transistor circuit configured as a high-side switch to +5V.
 The Teensy reads this by enabling a pull-down resistor on its input pin.
 The "READER RUN -" line is ignored entirely.

-### Status LED

-The PDP-11/05 Console USB Adapter uses the LED on the Teensy to show status.
-The status LED is lit while the system is powered and flashes briefly whenever there is console activity.
+### Loopback Test Mode

+The Console Adapter supports a loopback test mode that can be used to test the basic functionality of sending and receiving characters.
+While in test mode, any characters typed on either the host or auxiliary terminals are echoed back to the user.
+Test mode is enabled by grounding a special “test mode” pin on the console connector.
+Pin 38 was chosen as the test mode pin because it is unused by the PDP-11/05.

+To place the Console Adapter in loopback test mode, place jumpers across the following pins on console connector and then apply power to the device:

+- Pin 38 (Test Mode) to Pin 40 (GND)
+- Pin 4 (TX) to Pin 36 (RX)

+To exit test mode, remove the jumpers and reboot.

 ## Schematic